JoshuaCarter/sidekicker-code-test/README.md

 I chose to learn and use Lumen as it was the first suggestion in the project specs.
 Guzzle was used for http requests to the SWAPI.

 ##### WAMP
-Used localy for my familiarity with it.
+Used locally for my familiarity with it.

 ---
 ## Running the Production Build